smbsp/MERN---eCommerce/Lec-15_MERN_Interview-Part-1/notes.md

      1. NodeJS modules
          - inbuilt modules (fs, http, path, os);
+         - local modules (like passwordUtil where you exposts the function, objects and use require to import the local modules)
          - third party modules (socket.io, send grid, brevo, nodemailer, crypto)

      2. nodejs streams